WHO approves Sinovac COVID shot in second Chinese milestone

-The World Health Organization (WHO) said on Tuesday it has approved a COVID-19 vaccine made by Sinovac Biotech (SVA.O) for emergency use listing, paving the way for a second Chinese shot to be used in poor countries.
+GENEVA (Reuters) -The World Health Organization (WHO) said on Tuesday it has approved a COVID-19 vaccine made by Sinovac Biotech for emergency use listing, paving the way for a second Chinese shot to be used in poor countries.

 The WHO’s independent panel of experts said in a statement it recommended Sinovac’s vaccine for adults over 18.
 There was no upper age limit as data suggested it is likely to have a protective effect in older people.